 When Innovation Is Defined by Infrastructure

 The federal transportation funding model was designed in an era of large-scale capital expansion.
 That structure persists today.
-Projects compete within funding categories that prioritize new capital investment and visible transformation.
+Projects compete within funding categories that tend to prioritize new capital investment and visible transformation.
 Good stewardship — making what you have work better, doing more with less — is not rewarded.

 Yet the strength of bus service lies in the opposite direction.
 Buses are valuable precisely because they can comingle with the broader network.
 They can branch into neighborhoods, continue beyond a single corridor, and provide one-seat rides without requiring passengers to transfer at artificial boundaries.